Doma16/rag_chain/README.md

 ```bash
 docker exec rag_chain-app-1 bash -c "export PYTHONPATH=. && python data/auto_populate.py --username <username> --password <password>"
 ```
+This uploads 30 documents from 20newsgroup dataset where each document is considered to be under a category of talk.politics.misc, rec.autos etc.

 After you uploaded documents you may go to: